NShan9297/Election_Analysis/README.md

   Arapahoe: 6.7% (24,801)

-  With the largest County Turnout seen in Denver
+  With the largest County Turnout (number of votes) seen in Denver

-- Which county had the largest number of votes?

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.